jeffreybergier/Previous-Fork/readme.previous.txt

   > Improves handling of conflicting host keyboard shortcuts.
   > Fixes bug that prevented swapping cmd and alt key on ADB keyboard.

+Previous v3.5 (unreleased):
+  > Fixes bug that could prevent the scroll wheel option from displaying.

  7) Running Previous
  -------------------